anthonybrice/cexz/README.md

 TRY IT ON BACKUP COPIES FIRST!
 As is, this shouldn't cause any harm to your source but awful things can happen if you mess with the sed commands in process.sh.

-To be a true pro, add 'alias cexz="[any file path to process.sh]"' to your .bashrc file so that you can run the script with the cexz command and stop moving the .sh file around.
+To be a true pro, add `alias cexz="[any file path to process.sh]"` to your .bashrc file so that you can run the script with the cexz command and stop moving the .sh file around.